AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 >[!ENDSHADEBOX]

 A successful response returns the ID (`id`) of the newly created source connection and an `etag`.
-Note down both values as you will need them later when creating the dataflow.
+Note down the source connection ID as you will need it later when creating the dataflow.

 Please also remember that: